RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

-The code above explains every step in detail on how to make a **histogram** chart, creating a mark that returns the new chart to adding encoding.
+The code above explains every step in detail on how to make a **histogram** chart, creating a mark that returns the new chart to add encoding.
 However, there is also a shortcut to what we did above.
 We can write that code into a single line because once we create a mark, we can start to add the encoding right away.
 The other methods are designed to return the proper object.
 Therefore, we can write all of the calls above into a single line.
 We also do not need to explicitly call "display" because Altair returns an object that the Jupyter environment knows how to display automatically.